Is ‘green’ aluminum the future?

 Close-up of a worker pouring molten metal from a ladle into a mold in a foundry, with several finished metal components in the background.
 The worker's hand is protected by a glove, indicating a high-temperature working environment.

 For years, recycling has been an important item on political agendas worldwide.
-It is an important step towards a circular economy.
-In addition, we see that the energy transition is an accelerator for the demand for aluminum.
+It is an essential step toward a circular economy.
+Additionally, the energy transition is accelerating the demand for aluminum.
 Is green aluminum the future?
 And what is Vostermans Alu Foundries doing to become even more sustainable?
-We asked Ruud Boonstra, QESH manager (Quality, Environment, Safety and Health) at Vostermans Alu Foundries.
+We asked Ruud Boonstra, QESH Manager (Quality, Environment, Safety, and Health) at Vostermans Alu Foundries.

 Increasing demand for aluminum